 Anticipatory nausea and vomiting is a learned or conditioned response.
 It appears to be the result of previous experiences with chemo that led to nausea and vomiting, in which the brain pairs the sights, sounds, and smells of the treatment area with vomiting.
 Anticipatory nausea and/or vomiting starts as a person prepares for the next treatment, before the chemo is actually given.
 The brain expects that nausea and vomiting will happen like it did before.
 About 1 in 3 people will get anticipatory nausea, but only about 1 in 10 will have vomiting before the chemo.

-Breakthrough nausea and vomiting happens even though treatment has been given to prevent it.
-When this happens, you need more or different medicines to prevent further nausea and vomiting.
+Breakthrough nausea and vomiting happens even though treatment has been given to try to prevent it.
+When this happens, you need more or different medicines to help prevent further nausea and vomiting.

 Refractory vomiting is when you’re getting medicines to prevent or control nausea and vomiting, but the drugs are not working.
 Your nausea and vomiting have become refractory (no longer respond) to the medicines you’re getting to prevent it.
 This means you need more or different medicines to stop the nausea and/or vomiting.
 Refractory vomiting may happen after a few or even several chemo treatments.

-To choose the best treatment plan, the doctor:
+To choose the best treatment plan, the doctor will:

-- Considers how likely the chemo will cause nausea and vomiting
+- Consider how likely the chemo will cause nausea and vomiting

-- Selects anti-nausea/vomiting medicines based on whether the chemo drugs are known to affect the vomiting center in the brain
+- Select anti-nausea/vomiting medicines based on whether the chemo drugs are known to affect the vomiting center in the brain

-- Asks about your past history of nausea and vomiting
+- Ask about your past history of nausea and vomiting

-- Asks how well any anti-nausea medicines have worked for you before
+- Ask how well any anti-nausea medicines have worked for you before

-- Considers side effects of the anti-nausea/vomiting medicines
+- Consider side effects of the anti-nausea/vomiting medicines

-- Prescribes the lowest effective dose of the anti-nausea/vomiting medicine before chemo or radiation therapy is given
+- Prescribe the lowest effective dose of the anti-nausea/vomiting medicine before chemo or radiation therapy is given

-- Makes drug changes as needed to keep you from having nausea and vomiting
+- Make drug changes as needed to help keep you from having nausea and vomiting

 Anti-nausea/vomiting medicines are usually given on a regular schedule around the clock.
 This means you take them even if you don’t have any problems.